scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 Both services are relatively new and are developing rapidly.
 Both include all relevant Python packages by default.
-I have used both of them successfully, though I have more experience with Sage Math Cloud (SMC) as its interface seems somewhat more intuitive to students.
+I have used both of them successfully, though I have more experience with Sage Math Cloud (SMC).
 Each SMC project is a complete sandboxed Unix environment, so it is possible for the user to install additional software if necessary.
 On SMC, it is even possible for multiple users to collaboratively edit notebooks at the same time.